diegomiranda02/juris-graph-insights/README.md

 1. MATCH (c:Case {area_of_law: "Environmental Law"})<-[:BELONGS_TO_CASE]-(jd:JudicialDecision)-[:REFERENCES]->(act:Act {act_number: 'act 1'}): This part of the query begins by matching 'Case' nodes (represented by c) where the 'area_of_law' property is equal to "Environmental Law."
 This filters cases specifically within the environmental law field.
 It then follows an incoming relationship labeled as 'BELONGS_TO_CASE' to find associated 'JudicialDecision' nodes (represented by jd) connected to these cases.
 From these judicial decisions, it proceeds with an outgoing relationship labeled as 'REFERENCES' to identify 'Act' nodes (represented by act) with an 'act_number' property set to 'act 1'.
 This narrows the focus to cases within environmental law that reference Act 1.

-2. RETURN c, act, jd: Finally, the query returns the matched nodes and relationships: c represents the 'Case' nodes, act represents the 'Act' nodes referencing "Act 1" and jd represents the 'JudicialDecision' nodes associated with these cases and references to Act 1.
+2. RETURN c, act, jd: Finally, the query returns the matched nodes and relationships: c represents the 'Case' nodes, the act represents the 'Act' nodes referencing "Act 1" and jd represents the 'JudicialDecision' nodes associated with these cases and references to Act 1.

 Below is the figure representing the connections: